-- Our valuation process begins with each portfolio company or investment being initially valued by investment professionals of our Advisers responsible for credit monitoring. - Preliminary valuation conclusions are then documented and discussed with our senior management and our Advisers.

-- The board of directors reviews these preliminary valuations. - For our LMM portfolio companies and certain Private Loan portfolio companies, we have valuations reviewed by an independent valuation firm on a periodic basis. - The board of directors discusses valuations and determines the fair value of each investment in our portfolio in good faith.
+- Our valuation process begins with each portfolio company or investment being initially valued by investment professionals of our Advisers responsible for credit monitoring. - Preliminary valuation conclusions are then documented and discussed with our senior management and our Advisers. - Our board of directors reviews these preliminary valuations. - For our LMM portfolio companies and certain Private Loan portfolio companies, we have valuations reviewed by an independent valuation firm on a periodic basis. - Our board of directors discusses valuations and determines the fair value of each investment in our portfolio in good faith.

-Pursuant to our internal valuation process and the requirements under the 1940 Act, we perform valuation procedures on our investments in each LMM portfolio company and certain Private Loan companies (the "Internally Valued Investments") once a quarter.
-Among other things, we generally consult with a nationally recognized independent valuation firm on the Internally Valued Investments at least once in every calendar year, and for our new Internally Valued Investments, at least once in the twelve-month period subsequent to the initial investment.
-In certain instances, we may determine that it is not cost-effective, and as a result is not in our stockholders' best interest, to consult with the nationally recognized independent valuation firm on our investments in one or more Internally Valued Investments.
+Pursuant to our internal valuation process and the requirements under the 1940 Act, we perform valuation procedures on our unquoted investments in LMM portfolio companies and certain Private Loan portfolio companies (the "Internally Valued Investments") at least once a quarter.
+Among other things, we generally consult with a nationally recognized independent valuation firm on the Internally Valued Investments at least once in every calendar year, and for new Internally Valued Investments, at least once in the twelve-month period subsequent to the initial investment.
+In certain instances, we may determine that it is not cost-effective, and as a result is not in our stockholders' best interest, to consult with the nationally recognized independent valuation firm on our investments in one or more of these Internally Valued Investments.
 Such instances include situations where the fair value of our investment is determined to be insignificant relative to the total investment portfolio.
-For the year ended December 31, 2015, we consulted with our independent valuation firm in arriving at our determination of fair value on our investments in a total of 11 LMM portfolio companies and seven Private Loan portfolio companies, representing approximately 60.9% of the total LMM portfolio and 27.8% of the total Private Loan portfolio at fair value as of December 31, 2015.
-For the year ended December 31, 2014, we consulted with our independent valuation firm in arriving at our determination of fair value on our investments in a total of two LMM portfolio companies and zero Private Loan portfolio companies, representing approximately 8.2% of the total LMM portfolio and 0.0% of the total Private Loan portfolio at fair value as of December 31, 2014.
+For the year ended December 31, 2016, we consulted with our independent valuation firm in arriving at our determination of fair value on our investments in a total of 21 of the 23 LMM portfolio companies and in a total of 15 of the 29 Private Loan portfolio companies.
+For the year ended December 31, 2015, we consulted with our independent valuation firm in arriving at our determination of fair value on our investments in a total of 11 of the 16 LMM portfolio companies and in a total of seven of the 20 Private Loan portfolio companies.